 Migration has two pieces, a "source", that is, the host that already has the

-container, and a "sink", the host that's getting the container.
+instance, and a "sink", the host that's getting the instance.
 Currently,

 pull mode, the source sets up an operation, and the sink connects